biometrixtech/plans/documentation/api_demo.md

 ### Overview & Description

-This endpoint can be called to request a __Movement Prep__ modality.
+This endpoint can be called to request a __Movement Prep__ modality which includes 2-5-10+ minutes of foam rolling, static stretching, active stretching, dynamic flexibility, and/or isolated activation based on the athlete’s needs.

 Generating a Movement Prep modality only requires the local date time of the athlete.
 However, there are other optional elements that when included, provide enhanced personalization to the athlete's needs:

 * Today's Symptoms
 * Planned Workout